 Using data from accounting statements, these metrics should be monitored regularly:

 Treasurers should focus on both short-term and long-term forecasting to offset potential losses.
 While short-term cash forecasting projects when money is going to hit your bank account; long-term forecasts support plans for expansion and hedge maturities.

-Suitable variables must be used for forecasting.
-Selecting the correlated variables and finding the right model for performing the forecast offers better results.
+Selecting the correlated variables and finding the right forecasting model offers better results.

 Cloud computing is a win-win solution for forecasting since all the data are stored in one place.
 It eliminates the need for manual data aggregation and consolidation, thus minimizing the scope for errors.

 According to a 2017 survey by PwC, 50% of companies mentioned a lack of automated tools as a challenge for forecasting.

 Automation serves as the right hand of the CFO.
 The presence of RPA, ML, and AI increases the accuracy of the forecasts, hence saving time for value-added activities.
 Appropriate forecasting models provide great assistance when there is a surge in complexity.
 This increases confidence and makes decision-making and reporting coherent.